vignetteapp/vignette/README.md

 TBA

-## Roadmap

-So far this is our roadmap.
-Keep in mind there is no gurantees anything we release is stable once I finalized this roadmap:

-- [ ] Model parsing and interchange format.
-- [ ] Remote Camera support - use any kind of device other than the local camera to be used.
-- [ ] Kinect support (Azure Kinect, Kinect for Xbox One, Kinect for Xbox 360).

 ## License

 holotrack is Copyright &copy; 2020 Ayane Satomi and the holotrack Authors, licensed under MIT.
+For the full license text please see the [LICENSE](./LICENSE) file in this repository.